alice-ruv/board-games/README.md

 ClientGameManager -->> JoinGameController: StartGameMessage
 ```

-1. When  user enter "Request to join a new game" button, it triggers an ActionEvent:
+1. When  user enter [Request to join a new game](#system-options-for-logged-in-user-display) button, it triggers an ActionEvent:
    ```java
     @FXML
     public void joinGameButtonPressed(ActionEvent ignoredEvent)